 If your child learns the right skills, they can calm down in 30 seconds!

 What are these skills?

-Let's pretend that your best friend cancels your lunch and wine tasting plans (that you made a month ago) at the last minute.
+Let's pretend that your best friend cancels your lunch and shopping plans (that you made a month ago) at the last minute.

 Her sister-in-law is in town and has invited the family to brunch …. and she has to go.

 You already have the babysitter lined up AND you are dressed and looking forward to a day out.

-You understand the conflict..but you can't help feeling that is building up inside.
-You know.. the one that makes you want to scream: "But I NEVER get to have girl time anymore!"
+You understand the conflict..but you can't help that feeling..you know.. the one that makes you want to scream: "But I NEVER get to have girl time anymore!"

 You don't yell at your friend.
 Instead, you say "I understand, maybe next time."